thunil/Physics-Based-Deep-Learning/README.md

 ## Generic Software (Not related to specific papers)

-A general fluid simulation and deep learning framework ,
+Fluid simulations and deep learning framework from TUM I15,
 Code: <http://mantaflow.com>